MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 The last tutorial in this four part series for Azure ATP security alerts is a domain dominance playbook.
 The purpose of the Azure ATP security alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting potential attacks against your network.
 The lab explains how to test against some of Azure ATP's *discrete* detections using Azure ATP’s *signature*-based capabilities.
 The tutorials don't include Azure ATP advanced machine-learning, user, or entity-based behavioral detections and alerts.
 Those types of detections and alerts aren't included in testing because they require a learning period, and real network traffic for up to 30 days.
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

-This playbook explains the process of using real-world, publicly available hacking and attack tools against the domain dominance threat detections and security alerts services of Azure ATP.
+This playbook shows some of the domain dominance threat detections and security alerts services of Azure ATP using simulated attacks from common, real-world, publicly available hacking and attack tools.
 The methods covered are typically used at this point in the cyber-attack kill chain to achieve persistent domain dominance.

-In this tutorial, you'll use the following methods to achieve persistent domain dominance:
+In this tutorial, you'll simulate an attacker achieving persistent domain dominance by using the following common methods:

 > [!div class="checklist"]
 > * Remote Code Execution